LOADING ...

 of the British command offset the of heavy

 reinforcements.
-The forces, on the other hand, were
+The Turkish forces, on the hand, were

-inspired by the of Mustafa Kemal (Kemal Atatrk,
+inspired by the leadership of Mustafa (Kemal Atatrk,

-president of Turkey) and the skill of their German
+later president of Turkey) and the of their German

 commander, Otto Liman von Sanders. a few more months